seliger@seliger.com

 Does Seliger + Associates offer grant writing seminars?

-Why doesn't Seliger + Associates work for individuals or most for-profit businesses?
+Does Seliger + Associates ever work for businesses or individuals?

 Why doesn't Seliger + Associates calculate a grant writing "success" rate?